-Without a doubt the wildlife viewing is the main attraction of Serengeti National Park.
-Apart, from its varied wildlife, you can witness the mesmerising landscape of the park.
+Without a doubt, the wildlife viewing is the main attraction of Serengeti National Park.
+Apart, from its varied wildlife, you can witness the mesmerizing landscape of the park.

 In Serengeti National Park you can easily spot the Big Five of Africa along with millions of wildebeests, zebras, antelopes, crocodile and other varied species of animals can be spotted at Serengeti.

 You can also visit the Oldupai Gorge and the Kopjes of during your game drives and discover them.